att/netarbiter/sds/ceph-docker/examples/helm/README.md

 ### Install OSDs
 You need this procedure for each OSD.

-1. Preparation (this step should be done from the master/worker nodes of your K8s cluster where OSDs are running)
+1. Preparation (from the master/worker nodes of your K8s cluster where OSDs are running)
    * For each osd device, you should zap/erase/destroy the device's partition table and contents.
    ```
    sudo apt install -y ceph